hazelcast/hazelcast-jet-reference-manual/src/CustomSources.md

 jet.newJob(dag).execute().get();
 ```

-When you run this code, you'll see output like:
+When you run this code, you will see the output as below:

 ```
 Received number: 4